000hcl/tictactoe/documentation/weekly_reports/week2.md

 I've had a lot of bugs to fix, and at times I did not know if the problems came from small mistakes or from a lack of understanding of the algorithm.

 27.7: The minimax algorithm prioritizes indices that are small when each move seem to give an equal outcome.
-So the algorithm "gives up" early, when I'd like it to challenge the player, even though it might lose.
+So the algorithm "gives up" early when I'd like it to challenge the player even though it might lose.

 ## What next?